 Working with the City of Acworth starting in 2010, the Special Projects Team, the Department of Museums, Archives and Rare Books, and students in KSU's Public History Program, developed four exhibits, including installations in Acworth's historically Black Rosenwald School Community Center (2009), the Red Caboose (2010 and 2022), Acworth Depot Park (2019), Doyal Hill Park (2020), and the site of the Old Acworth Hotel (2022).
 The Doyal Hill Park exhibit resulted in the creation of the Historic Black Acworth Image Collection.

 Downtown Development Authority, Historic Preservation Commission, Sans Souci Women's Club, Adairsville, GA

-Working with Adairsville’s Downtown Development Authority, the Historic Preservation Commission, and the Sans Souci Women’s Club in 2016-2017, the Department of Museums, Archives, and Rare Books and students in the Department of History’s Public History program conducted the Adairsville, Georgia Oral History Series and developed a 40-panel exhibition and accompanying education programs for the Adairsville Depot History Museum and Welcome Center.
+Working with Adairsville’s Downtown Development Authority, the Historic Preservation Commission, and the Sans Souci Women’s Club in 2016-2017, the Department of Museums, Archives and Rare Books and students in KSU's Public History Program conducted the Adairsville, Georgia Oral History Series and developed a 40-panel exhibit and accompanying education programs for the Adairsville Depot History Museum and Welcome Center.

 Greek Life Museum, Suwanee, GA